rebeccahammm/Hyper-heuristics-for-the-Location-Routing-Problem/README.md

     testingmethods_ADSH_R(function,file.p,[max_new_hubs,min_throughput,max_time,[instance_files],[estimated_instance_optimal_values])

  ## comparing_methods.py
  This file compares results of the different hyperheuristics.

+    comparison(methods)

+ given a list of results from different methods this functuion returns results from comparing results.
+For each method stating how many functions it is significantly better than, better than, equal to, worse than, significantly worse than.

  ## evaulatingmethods.py
- This file runs methods on instances but this time only 10 times but with 10 times the number of iterations.
+ This file runs methods on instances but this time only 10 times but with 10 times the number of iterations on two selected methods.
 This was use to anyalase methods:

+    Runall(no_processes,ListOfFunctions)

+ Runs functions in parellel.
+ example of use:

+    List=[(testingmethods_B,"Anaylis_of_random_ADSHRR_ins_5.p",[2,8,28800,["biginstance3.json"]]),(testingmethods_c,"Anaylis_of_greedy_SHRR_ins_5.p",[2,8,28800,["biginstance3.json"]])]
+    Runall(len(List),List)

  ## evaluationgonemethod.py
- This file creates graphs used for analyazing
+ This file creates graphs used for analyazing LLH used and process of finding a solution for algorithmims.
+To use functions may have to redefine dictionary of results.
+For example Instance 0 results maybe saved in [0] of the dictionary so we redefine dictionary the following way:

+    ins0method1=insomethod[0]

+    graph(results,ins)
+ creates a graph from results of one method and instance that shows the average objective function of the 10 runs at each iteration. ins provided is just the instance number to use for the title

+    obj_infe_graph(method1,start, pathlength)
+creates two graphs one showing average objective value at each iteration and one showing the average infeasibility at each iteration. method1 is the results we are using.
+The graph shows interations start to pathlength

+    llh_sequence_combined_multi_ins(results,method)
+ create a graph showing percentage of LLH use for all instances with sequence of instances combined in one catergory. results is a list of results for the instances and method is the method used 1 is ADSH and 2 is SH

+    llh_eachchoice_multi_ins(results,method,percent)
+creates a graph showing percentage of LLH use for all instances. results is a list of results for the instances, method is the method used 1 is ADSH and 2 is SH and percent is the threshold for which if LLHs are under they and combined together in a other catergory

+    llh_eachindiv_multi_ins(results,method,percent)
+creates a graph showing percentage of LLH use within sequences for all instances. results is a list of results for the instances, method is the method used 1 is ADSH and 2 is SH and percent is the threshold for which if LLHs are under they and combined together in a other catergory